mrkaspa/gen_amqp/README.md

 # GenAmqp

-GenAMQP is a set of utilities to make microservices using the worker pattern
+GenAMQP is a set of utilities to make microservices using the worker pattern, where you can have many workers listening on a queue and they can execute this in a synchronous or asynchronous.

 ## Installation